 I have adapted this recipe over the years to suit what we often have on hand, combining several recipes and tips into this one delicious dish.

-The recipe slow cooker contains pumpkin, orange Kumara (or sweet potato), carrots and chickpeas.
+This slow cooker recipe contains pumpkin, orange Kumara (or sweet potato), carrots and chickpeas.
 It has a lovely blend of both red curry paste and curry powder to bring so much flavour.

 The better quality the paste the more flavour you will have.
 It is not designed to be hot and spicy as such, rather full of flavour.